HAMIDREZANASERIAN/Hydrological-Parameter-Sensitivity-Morris-SWAT/README.md

 - **Nash–Sutcliffe Efficiency (NSE)**
 - **Streamflow Range (Max–Min)**

-The workflow is designed for:
+The workflow is originally developed as part of the course project:

+**Hydrological Models: Sensitivity Analysis using SWAT and the Morris Method**

+and can also be extended for:

 ✔ Research & publication
 ✔ Masters/PhD thesis work
-✔ Calibration/uncertainty analysis
+✔ Calibration & uncertainty analysis
-✔ Hydrological modeling projects
+✔ Advanced hydrological modeling applications

 ---